I only purchased things through nib Rewards for a week

 If you’re not with nib, but you’d like to find out more about our cover options, get a quote today or contact our award-winning member service team on 13 16 42.

 The various eGift cards and other discounted offers referred to in this article are subject to specific terms and conditions.
-Offers may be varied or available for a limited time.
+Some offers may vary or be available for a limited time. nib Rewards are available to new health insurance members after 30 days of membership, provided premium payments are up to date.
 For full terms and conditions, visit nib Rewards.